 - 1. Do not exceed recommended universal joint operating angles.
-Complementary shaft angles should be equal and as low as possible. - 2.
+Complimentary shaft angles should be equal and as low as possible. - 2.
 Do not exceed universal joint torque limitations. - 3.
 Do not exceed driveshaft speed/length limitations. - 4.
-Yokes on each end of the drive shaft must usually be in phase.
-When in phase the yoke lugs (ears) at each end are in line. - 5.
+Yokes on each coupling shaft must be in phase.
+When in phase the slip yoke lugs (ears) and tube yoke lugs (ears) are in line. - 5.
 Use balanced driveline components to help prevent vibration and to extend the life of drive yokes and other components related to the drive line.